-To make your job easier, GOBankingRates compared hundreds of credit cards and thousands of data points — annual fees, balance-transfer fees, APRs and more — for its first annual Best Credit Cards ranking.
-Here are the five Best Balance-Transfer Credit Cards of 2019.
+To make your job easier, GOBankingRates compared hundreds of credit cards and thousands of data points — including annual fees, balance transfer fees, annual percentage rates and more — for its first annual Best Credit Cards ranking.
+Here are GOBankingRates’ picks for the Best Balance Transfer Credit Cards of 2019.

 Highlights: You’ll pay no annual fee, no balance transfer fees, no foreign transaction fees and no cash advance fees.
 You’ll also possibly get a very low interest rate.